 For infertility applications, Lupron acts by suppressing ovulation.
 Before suppression occurs, the hormone will briefly provide stimulation.
 Suppression is used for frozen embryo transfer, and egg donation cycles.
 Stimulation may be used at the beginning of an IVF cycle.

-Also consider that Lupron may not be the only costs you incur.
+Also, consider that Lupron may not be the only costs you incur.
 You may be taking other fertility drugs, or taking injections in conjunction with other infertility treatments – all of which you may need to pay out-of-pocket.
 Your expenses might be quite high if you are considering self-paying IVF.
-Supplemental health insurance covering IVF may be a consideration if projected success rates are high.

 Brand Names and Generics